We recently published an update to our 50-state Shelter-In-Place / Reopening Tracker.

 For your convenience, here is a summary of the major updates from around the country:

-- The Governors of Alabama, Louisiana, New Mexico, Oklahoma, Rhode Island, South Carolina, Tennessee and Wyoming extended their emergency declaration orders and/or the duration of the current phase of their reopening plans.
+- The Governors of Alabama, Georgia, New Hampshire, Rhode Island, Tennessee and Wyoming extended their emergency declaration orders and/or the duration of the current phase of their reopening plans.

-- The Governors of Connecticut, New Jersey and New York modified their tri-state COVID-19 travel quarantine list by deleting five states (Alaska, Arizona, Delaware, Maryland and Montana).
-This is the first time in eight weeks that a state or territory has not been added to the list.
-The tri-state list currently includes 31 states and territories.
+- The Governors of Connecticut, New Jersey and New York modified their tri-state COVID-19 travel quarantine list to add Colorado and remove Arizona and Virginia.
+The tri-state list currently includes 34 states and territories.